Switching your print on demand supplier? Get in touch with us here

 choosing print on demand

 Now that you have a better idea of the t-shirt design you want to print, it’s time to choose a print on demand service.
-Your POD supplier will essentially be your partner throughout the printing process, so choosing your print on demand provider wisely is essential.
+Your POD supplier will essentially be your partner throughout the printing shirts process, so choosing your print on demand provider wisely is essential.
 Printing quality should be at the top of your list, of course, but what else should you look for in a print on demand service?

 Assess pricing and shipping rates